jpark837/Pymol-Scripts/README.md

    usage: int_hbonds('selection as string', minimum cutoff distance in angstrom,       maximum cutoff distance in angstrom, angle)
    e.g. int_hbonds('protein', 2.5, 3.2, 45)
    Prints and returns a list of tuples.
-   Tuple format: (Atom1, Residue 1, Atom2, Residue 2, Distance between pair)
+   Tuple format: (Atom1, Residue 1 num., Atom2, Residue 2 num., Distance between pair)

 -  int_saltbridge.py
    This is only for intramolecular salt bridges.
 Only considers LYS, ARG as possible cations and ASP, GLU as possible anions